mlh123/BlogPostings/pages/about.md

 description: null
 show: true
 ---
-Hello to our **beehive** showcasing quality content based around one thing and one thing alone.
+Hello to our **beehive** that showcases quality content based around one thing and one thing alone.
 Can you guess what that is?
 (Hint: it is the websites name).

 Honey!
 That's right, honey doesn't have to **bee** for sweet treats, it can be for a whole number of things: chicken, cheese, eggs, and yes, even fish.

-As a family owned business, nay, lifestyle, honey runs through our veins, we breathe pollen as air.
+As a family owned business, nay, lifestyle, honey runs through our veins.
+We breathe pollen as air.

 Like any other profession, there have been hardships, but we're not ones to **abscond** our passion of beekeeping.

 We thrive in the face of opposition and adversity, growing to **bee-come** the household brand you know and love today.

 ![](../uploads/bianca-ackermann-1jjyxevi7vi-unsplash.jpg "Photo by Bianca Ackermann on Unsplash")